-Under what we know today of the Renaissance Saint Peter’s Basilica with all its mosaics, statues and masterpieces, are some layers of history that make it for a fascinating underground trip.
+Under what we know today of the Renaissance Saint Peter’s Basilica with all its mosaics, statues and masterpieces, are some layers of history that make it a fascinating underground trip.
 Built in what was known as Ager Vaticanus, the deeper step of our century-old journey is the circus emperor Caligula established in the Horti Agrippinae, the huge and luscious gardens he had inherited from his mother Agrippina.

 The circus was built next to a pagan cemetery where wealthy Romans were buried and that later became an early-Christian cemetery some 11 meters below street level.
 Gradually, the circus stopped being used and as the cemetery expanded, the graves started invading the space of what once was Caligula’s stadium.

-In the 4th century, Constantine the Great, the first Christian Roman emperor, decided to build a Basilica on top of theniche that was believed to enshrine and protect the tomb of Peter.
+In the 4th century, Constantine the Great, the first Christian Roman emperor, decided to build a Basilica on top of the niche that was believed to enshrine and protect the tomb of Peter.
 The Renaissance Basilica stands on top of the 4ht-century one and is actually much smaller.
 From the grottoes below the modern church, where are the Popes’ tombs, it’s marked in many places the level of the floor of the Constantinian Basilica.

-What You Will See inSt.
-Peter’s Basilica Necropolis
+What You Will See in the Necropolis under St. Peter’s Basilica

 Sometimes, you can see the tombs of their slaves placed just beside the rich mausoleums as if to say that in the afterlife they would feast altogether.
-Some of the mausoleums featured also the small holes on the floor needed for the ablutions the relatives of the dead would do with sweet drinks commemorate their deceased from the terrace on top of the mausoleum possible to reach via an internal staircase.
+Some of the mausoleums featured also the small holes on the floor needed for the ablutions the relatives of the dead would do with sweet drinks to commemorate their deceased from the terrace on top of the mausoleum possible to reach via an internal staircase.

 Before descending to the necropolis, your guide will show you a replica of the famous Gaius’ Trophy, the 2nd-century votive niche leaning on a red wall that Roman citizen Gaius made to protect what was believed to be the small tomb of Peter.
 From here, century after century several buildings were placed on top of this humble tomb to signify a continuous devotion and commemoration of the place where the first Christian Pope was martyred and buried.

 During new excavations in the early 20th century, it was found that his tomb was actually empty and only a few decades later archaeologists found a small box containing human remains with a piece of the red wall of the Gaius’ Trophy bearing the inscription “Peter Eni”, “Peter is here”.

-The tour is extremely interesting whether you are religious or not because it takes you on a fantastic trip to ancient Rome, its society, its burial rituals and shows you how the transition from paganism to Christianity happened at least concerning the cult of the dead.
+The tour is extremely interesting whether you are religious or not because it takes you on a fantastic trip to ancient Rome, its society, and its burial rituals and shows you how the transition from paganism to Christianity happened at least concerning the cult of the dead.

 How to Book Your Tour to St. Peter’s Basilica Necropolis

-Sometimes, you can find tickets for the Vatican necropolis on reseller websites, but I think your best bet is to just book directly with the Ufficio Scavi (Vatican Excavation Office).
+Sometimes, you can find tickets for the Vatican necropolis on reseller websites, but I think your best bet is to just book directly with the Ufficio Scavi (Vatican Excavations Office).
 They do require a few pieces of information but the booking process goes smooth and fast.
 I booked a week before but it was a quiet period, in general, I recommend emailing them a few weeks before your desired date.

 The easiest way is to send an email to email@example.com with these details: